-I was recently asked about how men, generally speaking, react to our products and was happy to report that for the most part they are very supportive and pragmatic, along the lines of: “You’ll save money and have less to throw away – why not give it a try, hon?”
+I was recently asked how cisgender men (generally speaking) react to our products, and was happy to report that, at least in my experience, most have been very supportive and pragmatic, along the lines of: "You'll save money and have less to throw away - why not give it a try?"

 Further to my observation about men's reactions, I pointed out that it's often women who have the strongest negative reactions.
 In a recent case, I was reading a post about our new "ditch the disposables" video on one of my favorite blogs, The Girlie Girl Army, and was struck by the first comment: "That is disgusting...really."
 Several dozen readers were quick to jump in with more positive sentiments, but it made me want to take some time to look at the whys and whats of these kinds of "uncomfortable" reactions to our products.

 Given all the negative, shame-based messages we receive around our bodies and menstruation, is it any wonder that some of us have issues with menstruation and menstrual products in the first place?